-scenario 1: fall-back plan kicks in, which forbids use of laser and keeps ventilator on; the worst case is that the surgeon may be annoyed. scenario 2: the system run as what Fig. 4, 6, 7, and 8 describe.
+scenario 1: fall-back plan kicks in, which forbids use of laser and keeps ventilator on; the worst case is that the surgeon may be annoyed. scenario 2: the system run as what Fig. 4, 6, 7, 8 of the main file describe.